You’re a digital marketer new to B2B and you want to know what B2B internet marketing tools are best for your company.

 You don’t want to send out marketing emails to your list that are poorly formatted, don’t actual land in their inbox, or render improperly because of their specific email client.

 These tools help you preview and test emails to check on deliverability.

 Email on Acid’s pricing is from $44 to $260 per month.
-And Litmus’s pricing is from $79 to $400 per month.
-It has an Enterprise option that doesn’t list the price on the site.
+And Litmus’s pricing is from $99 per month to custom premium pricing.

 Along the theme of previewing and testing for proper loading and accessibility, there is BrowserStack.